Our latest presentation:

 If you are unsure or you do not know how to answer these questions, get help.
 By getting help early, you might be able to prevent problems.
 By reporting your concerns, you might be able to contain problems.
 By always keeping in mind this Code, you will be able to help Argonaut Gold and your fellow employees adhere to the Code; you will help them to do the right thing.

 In all instances, the Chief Financial Officer is the Argonaut Gold Officer responsible for enforcing the Code.
 Should the Chief Financial Officer be named (directly or indirectly) in a complaint, then the Chief Executive Officer is the Officer responsible for enforcement.
-Finally, should a situation occur in which the Chief Financial Officer and the Chief Executive Officer be named in a complaint or possible violation, the Chair of the Board of Directors shall be the person responsible for investigation and resolution of a complaint.
+Finally, should a situation occur in which the Chief Financial Officer and the Chief Executive Officer be named in a complaint or possible violation, the Chairman of the Board of Directors shall be the person responsible for investigation and resolution of a complaint.

 Any individual, who, in good faith, seeks advice, raises a concern or reports misconduct is following this Code.
 Argonaut will not tolerate retaliation against that person.
 If you suspect that someone you know has suffered retaliation for raising an ethics or compliance issue, immediately contact the Chief Financial Officer or Chief Executive Officer of Argonaut Gold.
 All reports of retaliation are taken seriously and will be investigated accordingly.
 Appropriate action will be taken.
 Self-reporting is encouraged and, while it will not protect an individual from the consequences of the reported misconduct, such self-reporting may be taken into account when assessing the appropriate consequences for any violation of the Code.
 False or misleading reports made in bad faith are prohibited and any employee, officer, or director who knowingly brings false or misleading reports forward will be subject to disciplinary action up to and including termination.